-Learn how to use gel stain to easily update cabinets without any heavy sanding or stripping.
-The step-by-step tutorial and video show you how to update outdated cabinets quickly with this affordable idea.
+Learn how to use a gel stain to easily update cabinets without any heavy sanding or stripping with this step-by-step tutorial and video.

 Let’s talk about how to use gel stain over old cabinets.